 The GCI CoE draws together a range of expertise to deliver this work.
-The main mechanism is the Green Cities and Infrastructure Programme (GCIP), which is managed by a PwC-led consortium including Mott MacDonald, Engineers Against Poverty, Adam Smith International and MDY Legal.
-A further range of expertise is brought in through collaboration with eight UK Agency Delivery Partners: British Geological Survey, BSI, Connected Places Catapult, Crossrail International, Infrastructure and Projects Authority, Ofgem, Ordnance Survey, Transport for London.
+The main mechanism is the Green Cities and Infrastructure Programme (GCIP) that is managed by a PwC-led consortium, including Mott MacDonald, Engineers Against Poverty, Adam Smith International and MDY Legal.
+A further range of expertise is brought in through collaboration with eight delivery partners: British Geological Survey, BSI, Connected Places Catapult, Crossrail International, Infrastructure and Projects Authority, Ofgem, Ordnance Survey, Transport for London

-Several other programmes under the GCI CoE also contribute to greener cities and infrastructure:
+Several other programmes all under Green Cities and Infrastructure Centre of Expertise, also contribute to greener cities and infrastructure.